Does hearing loss cause dementia?

 In 2021, we said there was enough evidence to show the benefits of treating hearing loss in relation to the risk factors of dementia.

-The new studies we have cited above seem to add more weight to this argument.
+Over the past three years additional studies have added more weight to this argument.
 These were not small sample studies either, adding gravitas to the findings.

 As always, add to that the benefit better hearing can give to the overall quality of life, and the case is even clearer.